Fencing your site

 When you should fence your site

 Fencing is important to keep animals you are grazing yourself, such as sheep and cattle, away from browsing (eating) your seedlings.
-It can also be effective at stopping other animals, such as deer and goats, from damaging your trees.
+It can also stop other animals, such as deer and goats, from damaging your trees if you can install a suitable fence.

 You should fence before you begin planting.
 This will give your seedlings a better chance of establishment and survival.